 Baron Haber, English Dept., Arnhold Graduate Fellow (2015-2016)

 Elizabeth Allen, M.A. in English, Arnhold Graduate Fellow (2014-2015)

 Erik Bell, Music Specialist at EBBA

-Jonathan Buck, Current Credential Student at CSUSM, BA in English Education and English Literature from CSULB, and Writing Tutor at the Palomar College Writing Center
+Jonathan Buck, English teacher, BA in English Education and English Literature from CSULB.

 Erik Bell, Singing Team Manager at EBBA